-This chapter serves as the introduction to this Special Education Policies & Procedures Manual.
+This chapter serves as the introduction to the charter school Special Education Procedures Manual

-- 1.1 Purpose of this Manual
+- Purpose of this Manual

-- 1.2 Applicable Laws and Regulations

-- 1.3 Free Appropriate Public Education
+- Applicable Laws and Regulations Free Appropriate Public Education

 - 1.4 Overview of Manual

-1.1 PURPOSE OF THIS MANUAL
+PURPOSE OF THIS MANUAL

 This manual is designed for use by teachers, administrators, parents, service providers, professionals, and others involved in the identification, evaluation, and education of students with disabilities at the charter school.
-The manual is intended to guide the user in complying with federal and state legal requirements as they apply to the charter school interaction with students with disabilities and their parents/guardians.
+The manua is intended to guide the user in complying with federal and state legal requirements as they apply to the charter school interaction with students with disabilities and their parents/guardians.

 This manual frequently refers to the charter school personnel who are responsible for carrying out certain activities, as well as the appropriate contacts if issues arise.
-If the charter school personnel have any questions regarding the use or interpretation of this manual or any legal or other issues affecting students with disabilities, they should contact their Site Administrator or Academica Nevada.
+If the charter school personnel have any questions regarding the use or interpretation of this manual or any legal or other issues affecting students with disabilities, they should contact their Site Administrator or the State Public Charter School Authority (SPCSA).

-1.2 APPLICABLE LAWS AND REGULATIONS
+APPLICABLE LAWS AND REGULATIONS

-1.2.1 Individuals with Disabilities Education Improvement Act (IDEA)
+Individuals with Disabilities Education Improvement Act (IDEA) 1.2.1

-- a.
-The Individuals with Disabilities Education Improvement Act of 2004, often referred to as "IDEA," provides federal funds to state and local agencies for the education of eligible students with disabilities.
-In order to be eligible to receive services under IDEA, a student must be determined to be a child with a disability and to need special education and related services (each as defined under IDEA). - b.
+- The Individuals with Disabilities Education Improvement Act of 2004, often referred to as "IDEA," provides federal funds to state and local agencies for the education of eligible students with disabilities.
+In order to be eligible to receive services under IDEA, a student must be determined to be a child with a disability and to - need special education and related services (each as defined under IDEA).

 The charter school receives IDEA funds for the education of students with disabilities only if it complies with specific requirements of IDEA.
-They include, among other things, the requirement to identify and evaluate students who may have disabilities, to determine the eligibility of such students, to develop individualized education programs, to place students in appropriate settings, to follow certain procedural safeguards (including in connection with disciplinary actions), and to protect the confidentiality of student records.
-These requirements are discussed in more detail throughout this manual. - c.
+They include, among other things, the requirement to identify and evaluate students who may have disabilities, to determine the eligibility of such students, to develop individualized students who may have disabilities, to determine the eligibility of such students, to develop individualized education programs, to place students in appropriate settings, to follow certain procedural safeguards (including in connection with disciplinary actions), and to protect the confidentiality of student records.
+These requirements are discussed in more detail throughout this manual.

 Congress made changes to IDEA in 2004, and the U.S. Department of Education revised the regulations on August 14, 2006 and December 1, 2008.
 This manual incorporates those changes.

-1.2.2 State of Nevada Requirements
+State of Nevada Requirements 1.2.2

-a.
 The State of Nevada has adopted its own laws and regulations covering the education of students with disabilities.
 These largely emulate the requirements of the federal laws and regulations discussed above but in some instances, expand on the federal requirements.
 The Nevada requirements are incorporated throughout this manual.

-1.2.3 Settlement Agreements and Similar Requirements
+Settlement Agreements and Similar Requirements

-a.
 From time to time, the charter school may enter into mediation, resolution, and/or settlement agreements or compliance plans in connection with administrative or court actions against the charter school involving the education of students with disabilities.
-The terms of such agreements must be carried out by the charter school in addition to the federal and state requirements discussed above.
+The terms of such agreements must be carried out by the charter school in addition to the federal and state requirements discussed above